.

 Kneeling Before the Lord’s Supper

-Nye, Phillip – The Lawfulness of Hearing the Public Ministers of the Church of England proved, by Mr. Philip Nye and Mr. John Robinson, two eminent Congregational divines.
-Together with the judgment of Dr. Goodwin, Dr. Owen, and other independents, as well, ancient as modern, concerning forms of prayer, parish churches, and communion with them, and the judgment of other nonconformists about kneeling at the sacrament Toc
+Publisher – ‘To the Reader’ in The Lawfulness of Hearing the Public Ministers of the Church of England proved, by Mr. Philip Nye & Mr. John Robinson, two eminent Congregational Divines.
+Together with the judgment of Dr. Goodwin, Dr. Owen & other Independents, as well, ancient as modern, concerning forms of prayer, parish churches & communion with them, & the judgment of other nonconformists about kneeling at the sacrament (London, 1683)

 Romanists’ Taking the Cup Away From the People